Lifyzer/Lifyzer-Database/README.md

 # 🍏 !Lifyzer Database! 🍓

-Fork from [Open Food Facts](https://openfoodfacts.org) database.
-This database structure is different from the original "OpenFoodFacts".
+**Lifyzer Database** is a fork of [Open Food Facts](https://openfoodfacts.org) database.
+This database structure is different from the original "OpenFoodFacts" database.

 It has much less columns (and removes redundant/unnecessary columns).